 Are you trying to quit smoking?
 A new smart collar can help

 In France, two thirds of the 13.5 million daily smokers say they want to quit, according to the national tobacco control plan.
-For this, they have several solutions: patches, tablets, chewing gum, sprays… And a new one could soon arrive on the market: a necklace, called SmokeMon, developed by researchers of the Northwestern University, in the USA.
+For this, they have several solutions: patches, tablets, chewing gum, sprays… And a new one might soon arrive on the market: a necklace, called SmokeMon, developed by researchers of the Northwestern University, in the USA.
 Their study was published earlier this year.

 A necklace that analyzes the behavior of smokers